physicsdavid/mPicker/README.md

 The p5.js draw() function should include the command mResetMatrix() to ensure proper synchronization of the hidden canvas with the visible canvas.

 Functions:
 The following methods are replaced with the corresponding functions listed below.
 An asterisk indicates that the parameter list should be prepended with an integer ID number.
-The ID can be any integer and do not need to be unique if objects built from multiple primitives are required.
+The ID can be any integer.

 p5.js method | mPicker function name
 ------------ | -------------